 12. I prefer a food with pro-biotics and digestive enzymes or I add them myself.

-13. I prefer calcium levels to be around 1.5 and phosphorous around 1.0 for a large breed puppy.
+13. I prefer calcium levels to be around 1.3 to 1.5 and phosphorous around 0.8 to 1.0 for a large breed puppy.

 14. I prefer a food that comes to my home as soon as possible after it was made.
 Foods loose nutritional value the longer they sit on a shelf.
 Natural foods do not have as long of a shelf life as those preserved with artificial ingredients.
 Generally an all-natural food will last about a year and foods preserved artificially will last about two years.
 The use by date on the package will be in this time frame.
 For example, if you get a natural food with a date that is eight months out, it has been sitting on a shelf for about four months prior.

-15. I prefer a food that is freeze dried or dehydrated instead of being processed by the conventional method.
-However, I’d take conventional processing with good ingredients over poor ingredients processed by freeze drying or dehydration.
+15. I prefer a food that is raw, then freeze dried or dehydrated before a food that was processed by making dry dog food.
+However, I’d take conventional processing with good ingredients over poor ingredients processed by freezing or freeze drying or dehydration.
 Not many companies freeze dry or dehydrate because of the expense.

 17. I prefer a food that has been tried by others and recommended to me, especially by other breeders that I respect.

 18. I prefer a food that has mostly good reviews online (keeping in mind that there are some who will criticize anything and everything).